 - Recruiters and headhunters you’ve connected with in the past

-- Influencers to whom you may feel less comfortable reaching out
+- Influencers and people you admire to whom you may feel less comfortable reaching out

 - Connections you don’t know well but with whom you share a lot in common

 - You’ll reconnect with individuals in your network, and discover opportunities and shared connections

 - You’ll notice that some of your connections have moved on to new companies